blackducksoftware/hub-detect-ws/README.md

 Subsequent runs on the same tarfile will hit a permission error writing the container filesystem output file.
 Executing "rm -rf ~/hub-detect-ws/shared/output/*.gz" between runs will avoid this.

-To delete the hub-detect-ws namespace from the cluster:
+To delete the pod and the service from the cluster:

 ```
 deployment/kubernetes/demo-minikube-pod-stop.sh